Balanced Diet for Cancer Patients

 Pancreatic Cancer Patients Should Pay Attention to the Following Dietary Restrictions:

-• Avoid Raw Foods: Raw meats and fish may contain bacteria and should be avoided.
+- Avoid Raw Foods: Raw meats and fish may contain bacteria and should be avoided.
+Chemotherapy may affect the gut microbiota, making it difficult to defend against Escherichia coli or other bacteria from raw food.

-• High-Fat Foods: Fried foods and high-fat meats can increase the burden on the pancreas.
+- High-Fat Foods: Fried foods and high-fat meats or fish can increase the burden on the pancreas and easily cause diarrhea.

 read more👉About Pancreatic Cancer